 For example, consider Amazon’s acquisition of Kiva Systems in 2012.
 The Massachusetts-based robotics company specializes in autonomous mobile robots (AMRs), which work alongside human laborers to move heavy shelves of goods around the warehouse.
 Meanwhile, FedEx partnered with Vecna Robotics (also out of Massachusetts), deploying their AMRs in warehouses around the United States.

 Before the pandemic, most warehouse robots performed tasks with little variation.
 They could move objects from A to B, but couldn't complete the more complex tasks of their human counterparts.
-Developers’ focus now is on creating systems that can circumvent this problem, manipulating objects of complex shapes and sizes.
-These new automation solutions have to adapt to unpredictable warehouse circumstances, leveraging modern AI technology to learn as they go.
+Developers’ focus now is mostly on creating systems that can circumvent this problem, manipulating objects of complex shapes and sizes.
+These new automation solutions must adapt to unpredictable warehouse circumstances, leveraging modern AI technology to learn as they go.

-Robots won't replace your workforce.
+Robots most likely won't replace your workforce.
 But they can work alongside humans, performing more dangerous and monotonous tasks while human laborers focus on the meticulous.
 For example, Collaborative Robots, or Co-Bots, can work alongside human pickers to transport items around the warehouse.

 Robotic arms have also come a long way since early applications in manufacturing.
 Enhanced vision systems and gripper capabilities allow modern robotic arms to perform more particular tasks.
-They're perfect for repetitive actions like packaging, picking, placing, and sorting.
+They're often perfect for repetitive actions like packaging, picking, placing, and sorting.

 Increasing Inventory Efficiency with Drones

 Drones are no longer just reserved for hobbyists.
 They've found a home in several industries, from agriculture to real estate.
-For example, AI-powered drones have revolutionized the way we look at inventory management and security in the warehouse.
+For example, AI-powered drones have helped change the way we look at inventory management and security in the warehouse.
 With a camera, scanners, and the right processing power, these drones can completely overhaul your current inventory management systems.